-Applicants are encouraged to initiate the financial aid process as soon as possible after January 1 of the year of entry into college to receive priority financial aid consideration.
-Applicants will be sent the necessary information.
-Applicants should submit the Free Application for Federal Student Aid (FAFSA)-no later than March 1 for priority consideration.
-For a complete listing and descriptions of available financial aid, grants, loans, scholarships, and employment opportunities, see the Finances section of this catalog or contact the Financial Aid Office.
-The FAFSA school code for Mid-Atlantic Christian University is 014101.
-Institutional scholarships are not available for students enrolled in the degree completion program.
+Applicants are encouraged to initiate the financial aid process as soon as possible by completing the Free Application for Federal Student Aid (FAFSA).
+The FAFSA opens each October 1st and should be submitted no later than March 1 for priority consideration.
+Mid-Atlantic Christian University's FAFSA school code is 014101.
+For a complete listing of available financial aid (grants, loans and scholarships) and work study opportunities, see the "Finances" section of this catalog or contact the Financial Aid Office.
+Please note- institutional scholarships are not available for students enrolled in the dual enrollment or certificate programs.